uber-archive/focuson/README.md

 For many more examples of output see the test directory and print out the variables being asserted.

-== Examples
+## Examples

-Worlds simpliest RCE in python: eval(request.args.get("foo"))
+Worlds simplest RCE in python: eval(request.args.get("foo"))

 More complex